cfiorentini/intuitRGC/README.md

 ```

-The sequent in Exampl 1 can be codified as follows:
+The sequent in Example 1 can be codified as follows:

 ```console
 a | ~c ,